 In August 2018, the Company closed a private placement, issuing 1,604,076 Units to Gemstone 102 Ltd. ("Gemstone") at a price of C\$0.45 per Unit, for gross proceeds of C\$721,834 (US\$549,333) and incurring financing costs of US\$25,750.
 Each Unit entitles Gemstone to acquire one common share ("Unit Share") and one common share purchase warrant ("Unit Warrant"), with each Unit Warrant entitling Gemstone to acquire one common share of the Company at a price of C\$0.45 for a period of three years.
-Prior to the issuance of the Units, Gemstone held 4,000,000 common shares of the Company (12.12%) and 2,000,000 warrants ("Prior Warrants") exercisable at a price of C\$2.00 per share (16.21% on a partially diluted basis).
+Prior to the issuance of the Units, Gemstone held 4,000,000 common shares of the Company and 2,000,000 warrants ("Prior Warrants") exercisable at a price of C\$2.00 per share.
 Immediately prior to closing, the Prior Warrants were early terminated by mutual agreement of the Company and Gemstone.
-Upon issuance of the 1,604,076 Units to Gemstone, Gemstone beneficially owns or exercises control or direction over 5,604,076 common shares of the Company representing 13.4% of the issued and outstanding shares.
-Assuming exercise of the Unit Warrants, Gemstone would hold 7,208,152 of the outstanding common shares of the Company, representing 17.4% of the issued and outstanding common shares of Bunker.
+Upon issuance of the 1,604,076 Units to Gemstone, Gemstone beneficially owns or exercises control or direction over 5,604,076 common shares of the Company.
+Assuming exercise of the Unit Warrants, Gemstone would hold 7,208,152 of the outstanding common shares of the Company.
 Gemstone's participation in the Offering constitutes a "related party transaction" under Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101").